They key to making a creamy alfredo sauce is real butter! Learn how to make this super simple sauce for your favorite pasta dishes.

 Step 2: Reserve Pasta Water

-After your pasta noodles are finished cooking, reserve a cup or two of the pasta water to include in your sauce.
+After 12 ounces of fettuccine pasta noodles are finished cooking, reserve 2 cups of the pasta water to include in your sauce.
 The starchy water is essential to creating a thick, creamy sauce consistency.

 Step 3: Keep Your Butter Cold

 To create the emulsion needed for a silky sauce, butter should be as cold as possible before adding it to the pan.
-Keep it in the refrigerator until you're ready to use it.
+Keep 1/2 cup unsalted butter in the refrigerator until you're ready to use it.

 Step 4: Create An Emulsion

 Let's get cooking!
-Pour some of the reserved pasta water onto a pan over low-medium heat.
+Pour 1 cup of the reserved pasta water onto a pan over low-medium heat.
 Slowly whisk in cold butter, one tablespoon at a time, to creat an emulsion.

 Step 5: Add Grated Cheese

-Once the butter and pasta water are well-incorporated, whisk in small amounts of finely-grated parmesan cheese.
+Once the butter and pasta water are well-incorporated, slowly whisk in 1/2 cup of finely-grated parmesan cheese.
 The tiny bits of cheese melt more evenly in the sauce.
 The finer the grate, the smoother the sauce.

 Step 6: Coat Pasta